 Although the Tier 1 (Entrepreneur) visa route has been closed to new applicants as of March 2019, those already holding this visa can still apply to extend their visa up until 2023, with settlement being permitted until 2025.

 If you have been living in the UK on a Tier 1 (Entrepreneur) visa for a while and are getting towards the end of your initial grant of leave, you may be considering extending your visa to continue to living and operating your business(es) in the UK.
 While an extension may seem straightforward, there is a large burden on you to prove you have complied with the various rules.
 For this reason, unfortunately, refusals are all too common.
 So, in this article, we are going to explore why your Tier 1 (Entrepreneur) extension might be refused and help you to ensure your application progresses as smoothly as possible.
-We also offer some practical advice on what to do if you are refused.
+Our best immigration solicitors can also offer some practical advice on what to do if you are refused.

 Applying For a Tier 1 Entrepreneur Visa Extension